odingaval/onChainCV/README.md

   - /view → enter tokenId.
 View details and metadata.
   - If issuer, you can revoke.
 - My (recipient)
-  - /my → connected address sees its credentials via event logs.
+  - /my → connected address sees its credentials via event logs, manage profile with edit/view modes, and share public profile URL.

 ---